shivarajkarki/Weekly-Report/README.md

 >This repository contains exercises that I have tried till now, and below is the sequence of my learning.

-Started with deep learning and neural networks by andrew ng
+Started with deep learning and neural networks by Andrew ng

 Solved exercises gievn in the course